coder/coder/docs/templates.md

 ### Resource

 Resources in Coder are simply [Terraform resources](https://www.terraform.io/language/resources).
-If a Coder agent is attached to a resouce, users can connect directly to the resource over SSH or web apps.
+If a Coder agent is attached to a resource, users can connect directly to the resource over SSH or web apps.

 ### Coder agent